jhonathan-lkmx/skyou-web/content/3d-design-tool.md

 ### See exactly what your product will look like, in 3D, before it's made!

-SKYOU has developed and patented an industry leading browser based 3D Design Tool that is both simple and powerful.
+SKYOU has developed and patented an industry-leading browser based 3D Design Tool that is both simple and powerful.

 </block>